 The written comprehensive exam is an exam which allows each candidate as much as four hours to address the questions involved.
-The examination is comprised of case studies encompassing the program of study and one question addressing the candidate's philosophy of education for Curriculum and Instruction and Educational Administration and Supervision candidates, or of counseling for Counseling candidates.
-The comprehensive examination must be scheduled at the end of the last semester of required course work for the Master of Education degree in order to fulfill all requirements for the degree.
+The examination is comprised of questions and/or case studies encompassing the program of study and one question addressing the candidate's philosophy of education for Curriculum and Instruction, Instructional Leadership, Initial Licensure or Counseling candidates.
+The comprehensive examination must be scheduled the last semester of required course work for the Master of Education degree in order to fulfill all requirements for the degree.
 Candidates are not allowed to sit for the exam prior to the last semester of required coursework.
 Upon successful completion of all required coursework and the comprehensive exam, the degree will be conferred.